-No matter the heating & cooling needs, KOST USA's family of glycol based heat transfer fluids offers a solution that will exceed your requirements.
-Applications include HVAC, Refridgeration, Food, Beverage, Pharma & Chemical Processing.
-Light & Heavy Duty to a USDA Bio Preferred Solution we can customize products to meeting all engineering requirements where glycol based products are required.
+No matter the heating & cooling needs, KOST USA's family of glycol-based heat transfer fluids offers a solution that will exceed your requirements.
+Applications include HVAC, Refrigeration, Food, Beverage, Pharma & Chemical Processing.
+Light & Heavy Duty to a USDA Bio-Preferred Solution we can customize products to meeting all engineering requirements where glycol based products are required.

 Heat Transfer Fluid Brands